graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 All components that render content with a border-radius, except for pill buttons and circular buttons, are dependent of the value of `shape`.
-A simple way to remove this effect is to set it's value to 0:
+A simple way to remove this effect is to set its value to 0:

 ```
   ...themeBaseDefaults,